AceBlazer/react-native-ultimate-starter/README.md

 -----------todo--------------

-***add cli

--new pattern: service dispatches a transaction to store => middleware gets transaction from store and dispatches to thunk -logger should be implicit (if all gonna be passing by transaction reducer, we add logger there) -performance should be implicit (inside transaction)
+-new pattern: service dispatches a transaction to store => middleware gets transaction from store and dispatches to thunk -logger should be implicit (if all gonna be passing by transaction reducer, we add logger there) -performance should be implicit also (inside transaction)

--(if still have time) maybe add auth classic vs saml and 2fa and biometric validation (see nicehash)

-----------to learn------------
-react router dom v6
-oauth2 vs saml